-The Virginia Board for People with Disabilities is seeking Letters of Interest in response to two Competitive Requests for Proposal (RFPs), which are due April 24, 2017 by 4:00p.m.
+The Virginia Board for People with Disabilities is seeking Letters of Interest (LOIs) in response to two (2) Competitive Request for Proposals (RFP), which are due January 17, 2019, by 4:00p.m.
 ET.
-Approximately $400,000 is available for multiple awards.
-Grant projects will begin October 1, 2017 and are 100% federally funded by the U.S. Department of Health and Human Services, Administration for Community Living, Administration on Intellectual and Developmental of Disabilities. .
+Approximately $550,000 is available for multiple awards.
+Grant projects will begin August 1, 2019, and are 100% federally funded by the U.S. Department of Health and Human Services, Administration for Community Living, Administration on Intellectual and Developmental of Disabilities.

-The 2017 RFPs, LOI form & other important documents needed to complete an application are available for download at https://www.ddsuite.org/index.
+Applicants are required to register with the Board’s DD Suite system in order to submit a LOI.
+The 2019 RFP, LOI form & other important documents needed to complete an application are available for download at https://www.ddsuite.org/index.

 For more information on grants please consult the Grants Manual or contact: